 - Five years later, the total value of all properties held by the REIT has increased to $1.8 billion;

 - This amounts to an increase of 80% in the NAV; and

 - In theory, this means that the value of your investment has also risen by 80%.

-However, there are many other factors that can influence the value of your REIT investment, such as wider industry conditions, rental occupancy rates, and the specific housing market that the properties are based in.
+However, there are many other factors that can influence the value of your REIT investment, such as wider industry conditions, rental occupancy rates, and the specific housing market in which the properties are based.

-Pro Tip: Not all REITs are created equal.
+Not all REITs are created equal.
 Some REITs invest directly in properties, earning rental income and management fees.
-Others REITs invest in real estate debt (i.e. mortgages and mortgage-backed securities).
+Other REITs invest in real estate debt (i.e., mortgages and mortgage-backed securities).

 You also need to consider the costs involved, not least because the REIT will be managing the properties on behalf of its investors.

 All in all, there are a significant number of REITs based in the US and even more located overseas.
 But, to give you an idea of some of the most traded, check out the list below:

 - Simon Property Group (NYSE: SPG): This REIT specializes in high-end shopping malls and outlet centers located in the US.
 Simon Property Group trades on the NYSE and is now an S&P 500 company.
 The REIT has since expanded its overseas properties and has locations in Europe and Asia.

 - Welltower (NYSE: WELL): Launched way back in 1970, this REIT also trades on the NYSE, albeit, it specializes in healthcare facilities.
 This covers hospitals, medical centers, and senior housing.